Learn about many of the available medications in our database.

-The recommended dose of this medication for adults and adolescents aged 12 and older is 3 tablets taken by mouth, once daily for 8 to 16 weeks.
-The length of time you take glecaprevir – pibrentasvir depends on other medications that you have previously used to treat HCV and whether you have cirrhosis (scar tissue) on your liver.
+The recommended dose of this medication for adults and adolescents aged 12 and older is 3 tablets taken by mouth, once daily for 8, 12, or 16 weeks.
+The length of time you take glecaprevir – pibrentasvir depends on the type of HCV infection you have, other medications that you have previously used to treat HCV and whether you have cirrhosis (scar tissue) on your liver.

 This medication should be taken with food.
 Swallow the tablets whole with some water.
 Do not crush, chew, or break the tablets.

 Finish all this medication, even if you have started to feel better.
 Many things can affect the dose of medication that a person needs, such as body weight, other medical conditions, and other medications.
 If your doctor has recommended a dose different from the ones listed here, do not change the way that you are taking the medication without consulting your doctor.